HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/merfish_probe_designer.rst

 A MERFISCH encoding probe is a flourescent probe that contains a 30-nt targeting sequence which directs their binding to the specific RNA, two 20-nt barcode sequences, which are read out by fluorescent secondary readout probes, single A-nucleotide spacers between readout and gene-specific regions, and two 20-nt PCR primer binding sites.
 The specific readout sequences contained by an encoding probe are determined by the binary barcode assigned to that RNA.

+If you are using the MERFISCH Probe Design Pipeline, consider citing the Oligo Designer Toolsuite package [1] and in addition Kuemmerle et al. [2]

 Usage
 -------